Julie Mintz: Music career

 In June 2013, Mintz began recording an album of original Gothic Americana alt-country folk songs with live tracking engineered by Darrell Thorp (seven-time Grammy winner; Beck's Morning Phase, Radiohead), mixed by Michael Patterson (The Girl with the Dragon Tattoo (soundtrack) and The Social Network), and produced by Moby.

 In September 2013, Mintz appeared on Conan playing keyboards and singing background vocals with Moby performing his single "The Perfect Life" from his album Innocents.

 Mintz contributed lead vocals to "I Tried," a bonus track on the Deluxe version of Moby's 11th studio album, Innocents, released on October 1, 2013.

 Mintz has performed live with Camp Freddy, featuring Mintz on vocals along with Dave Navarro on guitar, Billy Morrison on guitar, Donovan Leitch, Matt Sorum on drums, and Chris Chaney on bass.
 Leitch is also married to Mintz's younger sister, actress Libby Mintz.

 Julie Mintz and Moby duet lead vocals on the beat-driven single "The Only Thing" which Moby wrote for the Paul Haggis film Third Person.
 The single along with a music video were released on June 26, 2014.
 Featured in the music video are Mintz and Moby, who filmed each other for their parts, as well as the stars of the film Liam Neeson, Mila Kunis, Maria Bello, Adrien Brody, James Franco, and Olivia Wilde.

 Julie Mintz was the opening support act for Moby and also sang with him during his set in a series of ambient shows at the Masonic Lodge at The Hollywood Forever Cemetery in December 2014.

-Mintz's debut five song EP, "The Thin Veil," produced by Moby was released jointly on Manimal Vinyl Records (Warpaint, Bat for Lashes) and her own label Daughters of Cain Records on May 5, 2015.
+Mintz's debut five song EP, "The Thin Veil," produced by Moby was released jointly on Manimal Vinyl Records (Warpaint, Bat for Lashes) and her own record label, Daughters of Cain Records, on May 5, 2015.